lpvlnc/badger/README.md

 ---

 ## 🏫 Academic Context
- This project was created as part of our final test for the **Programming C** course.
-We opted for Java to better utilize object-oriented programming concepts that we have learn during our classes.
+ This project was created as part of our final project for the **Programming C** discipline.
+We opted for Java to better utilize object-oriented programming concepts that we have learn during our classes where we used Java multiple times.

 ---